Aliases for PYCARD Gene

 GeneCards Summary for PYCARD Gene

 PYCARD (PYD And CARD Domain Containing) is a Protein Coding gene.
 Diseases associated with PYCARD include Chronic Recurrent Multifocal Osteomyelitis and Cinca Syndrome.
-Among its related pathways are CLEC7A (Dectin-1) signaling and Immune System.
+Among its related pathways are Nucleotide-binding domain, leucine rich repeat containing receptor (NLR) signaling pathways and CLEC7A (Dectin-1) signaling.
 GO annotations related to this gene include protein homodimerization activity and ion channel binding.
 An important paralog of this gene is PYDC1.

 UniProtKB/Swiss-Prot for PYCARD Gene